 The movements and sensations experienced during bodywork in water allow me to open to the messages of my unconscious; it is a moving meditation.
 The experience can resemble a shamanic journey*.
-I often have the sense of leaving "this world" reality to enter "other world" while in a state of ecstasy.
+I often have the sense of leaving "this world" reality to enter "other world".

 The body is a vehicle, a means of transportation.
 With eyes closed and ears immersed beneath the water's surface I enter a world of heightened sensory awareness.
 All around me the water presses in so imperceptibly that I am not just immersed in it, but saturated with it.

-The boundaries between me and the outside world dissolve and, in this blending, I have the opportunity of surrendering, of dying to my old self.
+The boundaries between me and the outside world dissolve and, in this blending, is the opportunity of surrendering, of dying to an old self.
 Arnold Mindell's description of the dreambody hovering somewhere between body sensation and mythical visualization comes close to what I experience in the water.

 There is much scope, I believe, for both scientific research and creative expression in the experience of aquatic bodywork.
 Perhaps through such studies we can reflect back to water the life-giving properties it so freely lends to us.

-In attempting to write about my experiences in the water, and the connections it has encouraged me to make, I hope to inspire you to make your own journeys of exploration.
+In writing about my experiences in the water, and the connections it has encouraged me to make, I hope to inspire you in your own explorations.
 The medium Taoists used to guide humans into relationship with nature might again become more than a substance to merely bathe in or drink.

 I've begun to call my own practice Aquapoetics - an aquatic art form designed to encourage creative inspiration and individual transformation.
 It draws on Watsu (water shiatsu) and its derivatives, and focuses on encouraging each person to dance the body poetic, to listen to their own body's poetry.

-Aquapoetics is not so much about technique (there are many wonderful moves to learn from the various modalities - click here for more) but rather an approach to practice that can be used with any technique.
+Aquapoetics is not so much about technique (there are many wonderful moves to learn from the various modalities) but rather an approach to practice that can be used with any technique.
 Each person brings their own poetry to a practice, an indefinable quality that can nevertheless be developed.